 18. Email signatures

 Adding contact info, CTAs, links to newsletters and other collateral to email signatures is an easy way to promote your brand with every email you send.

 We’ve used this stat so often I know it by heart, but video makes up 80 percent of all web traffic.
 We’re inundated with video on our laptops, our smartphones, our flat screen TVs; you better believe it has applications as collateral.

 Using an on-screen presenter, a short 60-second script and a rotating carousel of images, video blogs are digestible in a way that longer-form blogs are not.
 You can also create them very quickly and publish on a number of channels like your website, YouTube, Vimeo and social media.

 Either 2D or 3D, animations take the best of scriptwriting, storyboarding and voiceover and fuse them into an effective media.
 They work great on dedicated landing pages, via email and social and in place of lengthy phone calls with prospects.
-An animation is meant to convey, convince and convert all within 90 seconds.
+Great animation can tell a story, function as an explainer video for a complicated product or bring your brand to life.
+It’s meant to convey, convince and convert all within 90 seconds.

 21. Video testimonials

 Essentially Case Studies 2.0, video testimonials put your satisfied customers in front of the camera, empowering them to talk up your brand, rave about your excellence and recommend others to your business.
 That’s collateral that is as closely tied to potential ROI as there comes.

 You can think of a web demo as a more appealing stand-in for a sales rep. By demonstrating a product, explaining a service or detailing an intricate process, you let viewers follow along on their own terms.
 Leverage demos at the middle or bottom of the funnel.